-To Add a Course: Courses may be added online up to two (2) working days prior to the first day of class.
-After the first day of class, with instructor's signature on an Add form, students may add a course during the:
+To Add a Course: For semester-length courses, courses may be added online up to the end of the first week of instruction.
+After the first week of instruction, courses may be added in-person at the Admissions & Registration Office with instructor's signature on an Add form.